0xR19BY/CSV_To_VirusTotal/README.md

 For converting a column of data within a CSV and passing it through VirusTotal for an abstracted idea of if a list of domains are flagged as malicious.

-The data that you are given is ***NOT*** a comprehensive overview of the potential impact; just a brief indicator of if a site may be malicious
+The data that you are given is ***NOT*** a comprehensive overview of the potential impact; just a brief indicator of if a given value may be malicious

 # Dependencies
  - Install dependencies with ```pip install -r requirements.txt```